Does the presence of a transmission line on or near a property affect its value?

 The research findings that transmission lines have little or modest effect on property values has remained constant for decades, despite shifts in public concerns or increased construction activity.

-There is also a difference between empirical research and opinion-survey research.
+There also is a difference between empirical research and opinion-survey research.
 Surveys of individuals’ perceptions of an issue often don’t match up to the realities of the marketplace.
 Research has shown that there is a measureable difference between an individual’s “stated preferences” and “revealed preferences.”
 The former asks respondents to anticipate what they might do in a hypothetical situation; the revealed preferences measure actions – in the case of property value research, actual market sales.
 The stated preference survey might ask the respondent to compare identical properties, one with a transmission line and the other without, but in reality, no two properties are identical.
 Such surveys don’t reflect actual market behavior.

 Appraisers sometimes refer to “loss of utility.”
 What does that mean?

 “Utility” is the use of the property for its intended purpose.
 A vacant parcel of land that is not subject to any easements may be used by the owner for many purposes, including structures and trees.
 An easement on the property restricts what is permitted in the easement area, including dwellings and tall-growing trees.
 Such restrictions are referred to as a “loss of utility” and pertain to the portion of the property that is subject to the easement.
 Consequently, small parcels may experience a greater loss of utility than larger parcels.
 If an easement divides a small parcel in half, loss of utility also may extend to either side of the parcel if it becomes too small to support construction.
-We seek to minimize the loss of utility by locating power lines along existing roads, railroads, pipelines, power lines, and property lines.
+We seek to minimize the loss of utility by locating new transmission lines along existing lines, roads, railroads, pipelines and property lines.